-IDFA carried the technology Oyster demonstration on Mushroom Cultivation to select farmers comprising all the 12 villages, which would help them to consume mushrooms for the whole year.
+IDEA carried out the technology demonstration on Oyster Mushroom Cultivation to select farmers comprising all the 12 villages, which would help them to consume mushrooms for the whole year.
 A training programme on "Oyster Mushroom Cultivation" was conducted for 26 farmers to cultivate oyster mushrooms on intact paddy straw with the steam disinfection method and it's marketing.